martin-stone/hsv-alpha-color-picker-android/README.md

 * Alpha slider.
 * Text field to copy and paste hex color values.
 * Old and new colors displayed side by side.
-* Selection of "no color".
+* Optional selection of "no color".
 * Proper behavior when orientation changes.
 * Up-to-date design.